Why Your Business Is Invisible to ChatGPT (And How to Fix It)

 Why most businesses haven’t done this yet

-Writing a high-quality llms.txt isn’t just adding a text file.
-It requires knowing what AI engines look for, how to structure the information, which gaps in your current web presence to address, and how to phrase your differentiators in a way that AI will actually use in recommendations.
+Writing a high-quality AI Visibility Pack isn’t just adding a text file.
+It requires knowing what AI and search systems can crawl, how to structure the information, which gaps in your current web presence to address, and how to phrase your differentiators clearly.

 Most businesses don’t know what their AI visibility gaps even are.
 The good news: you can find out in about 30 seconds.